chrissloan/sinatra-book/README.markdown

 Getting Started
 ---------------

 It's as simple as editing the items found in the app.rb file.
-Make sure to change and edit the Global Variables for the Facebook items and also the application.
+Make sure to change and edit the Global Variables for the Facebook items, Google Analytic ID and also the application.